.

 sovereignty, sovereignties

-can only be exercised by those that own the land.(*); the right to exercise the power of Eminent Domain which is inherent in sovereignty; sovereignty is man on the Earth given to all mankind by the Creator; sovereignty is supremacy of authority or rule as exercised by a sovereign or sovereign state (possessing Eminent Domain status {those who live on the land and work in the area, own the land}); sovereignty is complete independence and self-government; sovereignty is a territory existing as an independent state; sovereignty is supremacy of authority or rule as exercised by a sovereign or sovereign state; authority, or power; internationally, a sovereign state is equal to other sovereign states; a sovereign state can, in accordance with the constitution laid down by its citizen (if citizens have indeed written a constitution to represent themselves {Provinces in Canada haven't yet}), govern its own territory, acquire offshore properties, regulate trade and commerce, create interest free money or operate as a society dependent upon each other in lieu of anything but good will in their dealings with others (see Michael Tellinger videos) that represents their efforts, set up communication services for the nation such as an Internet, postal service, militia, military, naval service, defence, navigation, shipping, matters of indians and lands reserved for the indians, naturalization and aliens, criminal law, local & municipal purposes, management & sale of lands the public deems necessary & timber & wood on them, administration of justice, property & civil rights, local projects, works & undertakings and so on.
+can only be exercised by those that own the land.(*); the right to exercise the power of Eminent Domain which is inherent in sovereignty; sovereignty is living man and living woman on Earth given to all the human species by the Creator; sovereignty is supremacy of authority or rule as exercised by a sovereign or sovereign state (that is, possessing Eminent Domain status (those who live on the land and work in the area, own the land); sovereignty is complete independence and self-government of We the People; sovereignty is a territory existing as an independent state; sovereignty is supremacy of authority or rule as exercised by a sovereign or sovereign state comprised of We the People; authority or power; internationally, a sovereign state exists in equality with other sovereign states; a sovereign state can, in accordance with its constitution laid down by We the People govern its own territory, acquire offshore properties, regulate trade and commerce, create interest free money or operate as a society dependent upon each other in lieu of anything but good will in their dealings with others (see Michael Tellinger videos) that represents their efforts, set up communication services for the nation such as an Internet, postal service, militia, military, naval service, defence, navigation, shipping, matters of aboriginals and their lands, naturalization and aliens, constitutional criminal law, local & municipal purposes, management & sale of lands the public deems necessary & timber & wood on them, administration of justice, property & civil rights, local projects, works & undertakings and so on.

-The United Nations is the main legal, but not lawful, body today that attempts to be a check on sovereignty (Switzerland and other nations refuse to be a part of the UN and the USA corporation is a member).
-For that and other reasons, fewer and fewer nations trust the UN.
+The United Nations was the main legal, but not lawful, body today that attempted to be a check on sovereignty.
+Switzerland and other nations refuse to be a part of the UN and the USA corporation is a member.
+For that and other reasons, fewer and fewer nations trust the UN & USA.
+Many countries call what they purport to be their constitution, but if it's not of and by We the People, it's just another name for the con of subjugation

 spurious, spuriously, spuriousness